 You will now work ‘regular’ puff stitches.
 Skip one stitch.
 Yarn over, insert your hook in the next stitch, yarn over and pull up a loop.
 Repeat this another three times in the same stitch, so you will have nine loops on your hook (photo 4).
-Yarn over again, and pull through all loops on hook.
+Yarn over again, and pull through all loops on the hook.
 This is your regular puff stitch.
-Crochet a ch (photo 5).
+Again, crochet a ch (photo 5).
+Can you see how the chains are lying on top of the puff stitches?

 Continue like this until the end of the row: work puff stitches with a chain and a skipped stitch in between.
 Finally, work a dc in the last stitch (photo 6).
 Turn your blanket.